 But wait a second… if scalability is a rich man’s problem, what role does Riak KV play for a start-up?

 Show how Riak KV and Erlang/Elixir can help a start-up focus on the most important thing: conducting experiments fast to get to a viable business model before the money runs out.

 The BEAM virtual machine has flexible and powerful tooling from introspection, statistics, and debugging without affecting the running application.
-Erlyberly is an ongoing project to lower the barrier for entry for using these capabilities which focuses on tracing.
+Erlyberly is an ongoing project to lower the barrier for entry for using these capabilities which focus on tracing.

 Learn how to debug Erlang, Elixir, and LFE applications using tracing with erlyberly.

 Tutorial: No more fighting with your siblings.
 Riak distributed Data Types (CRDTs) remove the stress